Could your DNA reveal your Eyebrow Thickness? Upload raw DNA data to learn more about yourself and genomics science.

-But why do some people have thick eyebrows, like celebrity Cara Delevingne, while others shave what little hair they have and swear by brow tattoos?
+But why do some people, like celebrity Cara Delevingne, have thick eyebrows, while others shave what little hair they have and swear by brow tattoos?

-Many people have a lot of questions about the genetics of eye brows, like:
+Many people have a lot of questions about the genetics of eyebrows, like:

 Last year, investigators using samples from Japanese women found a statistically significant locus on the EDAR gene that predicts eyebrow thickness (and this locus has been found in previous studies involving Asian participants).
 Mutations on the gene have been linked to other hair characteristics, facial characteristics, and even various skin conditions.